 Amnesty’s decision drew the rage of critics on the right who insist that all sex workers are forced into the trade by pimps and traffickers and that stiff laws and vigorous law enforcement are necessary to rescue these ‘victims.’

 The American Rescue Industry, a web of ‘anti-sex-slavery’ organizations, commands more than a billion dollars a year in public and private funds.
 Investigative reporter Anne Elizabeth Moore revealed that most of this money is devoted to lobbying for stricter laws against the sex industry.
-Only a small portion goes to provide legal services, medical assistance, or safe housing.
+Only a small portion is used to provide legal services, medical assistance, or safe housing.
 As Moore discovered,

 While many organizations make vague claims of housing or housing referrals, only two organizations, or 6 percent, offer dedicated beds for trafficking victims…In other words, housing is guaranteed for less than 4 percent of the victims that organizations claim to have rescued from trafficking situations.

 Prostitution dates back to the beginning of class society.
 As women became the private property of men, they were divided into mothers and whores (good girls and bad girls).
-In the upper classes, female virginity and fidelity were demanded to safeguard the inheritance of wealth.
+In the upper classes, female virginity and fidelity were demanded to secure the inheritance of wealth.
 The resulting sexual vacuum was filled by prostitutes of all classes.

 Under capitalism, the demand for paid sex flows from the family system of reproduction, where sex is restricted to single partners who must also work, raise children, and care for family members.
 Those who want sex that is uncomplicated by romantic entanglements or family responsibilities have little option but to pay for it.

 Capitalism not only creates the demand for sex work, it also ensures a steady supply of sex workers – desperate immigrants and refugees, people with criminal records, the uneducated, unskilled, disabled, sick, addicted, and gender-variant who are generally excluded from well-paying jobs.
-Add a labor market that has been down-sized, automated, and engineered to drive unemployment up and wages down.
+Add a labor market that has been downsized, automated, and engineered to drive unemployment up and wages down.
 Compound the problem with lack of affordable housing, medical care, and child care.
 In short, poverty is the primary driver of sex work.

 As the cost of education rises, more students turn to sex work.
 Approximately five percent of students work in the sex industry.
 Three times as many (both male and female) say they would be willing to do sex work in order to pay for their education.